yapingfengAH/Data-delivery-automation/demultiplex-by-index-header/README.md

 Demultiplex-by-Index-Header script splits undetermined reads by their index header, and provides an alternative way of performing demultiplex locally instead of re-demultiplexing samples from run using the more computational-demanding bcl2fastq program.
 Variable barcode length, mismatch, and type can be assessed using this script. <br>

 **Advantage** <br>
-• Consume less resources using built-in Bash command zcat and grep. <br>
+• Consume less resources using built-in Bash command zcat and grep.
-• Allow less time to complete by parallel processing. * <br>
+• Allow less time to complete by parallel processing. *

 **Limitation** <br>
-• Less customization in order to reduce computational complexity. <br>
+• Less customization in order to reduce computational complexity.
-• Data with huge size may still take longer time to process when compared to using BaseSpace demultiplex application online. * <br>
+• Data with huge size may still take longer time to process when compared to using demultiplex application on BaseSpace.